basharatphd/seminar_cloudcomputing_2024_Labs/Lab01/README_Lab01.md

 You must also have AWS credentials configured.
 For steps on using the AWS Command Line Interface (AWS CLI) to configure credentials, see [CLI Configuration basics](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)

+# Basic Definitions:
+## What is Django Application?
+Django is an open-source web application framework written in Python

+Due to the built-in features such as an object-relational mapper (ORM), URL routing, authentication system, templating system, and more, it is a popular choice for developing web applications and APIs.

+## What is Docker Containerization?
+Containerization in cloud computing is a procedure to obtain operating system virtualization.
+The user can work with a program and its dependencies utilizing remote resource procedures.
+The container in cloud computing is used to construct blocks, which aid in producing operational effectiveness, version control, developer productivity, and environmental stability.
+The infrastructure is upgraded since it provides additional control over the granular activities of the resources.
+The usage of containers in online services assists storage with cloud computing data security, elasticity, and availability.
+Containers provide certain advantages such as a steady runtime environment, the ability to run virtually anywhere, and the low overhead compared to virtual machines.

 # Creating an IAM User (StudentUser01)
 Log in to the AWS Management Console as the **root** user.